Antiveg/BeeSeeker/README.md

 # BeeSeeker

-**BeeSeeker** is a scholarship registration platform designed to streamline the application process for students.
-This project provides an intuitive user interface for applicants and a robust backend for managing scholarship data and authentication.
+**BeeSeeker** is a scholarship registration platform that simplifies the application process for students.
+It features an easy-to-use interface for applicants while offering a strong backend for managing scholarship information and user authentication.
+This website allows students to search for scholarships, and it also enables organizations, including government entities, to post their scholarship offerings and descriptions for users to discover.

 ---